peter-de-boer/aidificodotcom/README.md

 This is the source code of my website aidifico.com.

-It is based on the theme template from [startbootstrap-freelancer](https://github.com/BlackrockDigital/startbootstrap-freelancer)
+It is based on the [startbootstrap-freelancer](https://github.com/BlackrockDigital/startbootstrap-freelancer) template.
 This theme features several content sections, a responsive portfolio grid, window modals for each portfolio item, and a working PHP contact form.

 ## Preview